UCSB-CMPTGCS20-S16/CS20-S16-lab06/README.md

 ### Step 2a: Understanding the role of data files

-In working with Python so far, we have mostly been working with either one of two situations:
+In working with Python so far, we have mostly been working with either one of a few situations:

--   We've used Turtle graphics to draw interesting and fun shapes
+-   We've used Turtle graphics to draw interesting and fun shapes.
--   We've develop Python functions that can take some parameters, do a computation, and return a result
+-   We've developed Python functions that can take some parameters, do a computation, and return a result.
--   We've then used Python's testing framework (e.g. self.assertEqual()) to test whether those functions return the expected results.
+-   We've then used Python's testing framework (unittest) to test whether those functions return the expected results.

 However, in many real world applications, what we ultimately want to do is examine some data, and answer some questions about the data.
 Here are some examples: